PiotrWnuczek/CreativeProjects/README.md

-# CreativeProjects
+# Creative Projects

-## Application for managing tasks and creating individual or team projects
+### Application for managing individual and team projects.
+The frontent programmed in React connects to the Firebase backend.
+User Interface is based on MaterialUI.

-### Technologies:
+### Tech Stack:

-- Language: JavaScript
+- JavaScript
-- Frameworks: React, Redux, MaterialUI
+- React
+- Redux
-- BackEnd: Firebase
+- Firebase
+- MaterialUI